Last updated on June 14, 2021

 We don’t have a right to the Sacraments as if we can demand from the Lord what we want even when it comes to the Sacraments.
 We are invited to his table as unworthy servants through his infinite mercy.
 The front page opener I think is more directed to governments than bishops who she loves, yet to whom she rightfully shares her pain of not being able to feed on the Eucharist.

-I’ve revised a number of times Week To Week With The Bishops Decision as I placed my burning desires at the Lord’s feet in prayer.
+I’ve revised several times Week To Week With The Bishops Decision as I placed my burning desires at the Lord’s feet in prayer.
 He tempered my heart to see his bishops with a sprinkling of tender compassion.

 Listening to Jesus in long silent prayer always opens my heart and mind to see more clearly what he’s doing with their decision, as he has often had to do with some of my decisions.
 To experience His ability to draw incredible good from tragedies and mistakes makes me hold back the next time I want to barge in and take control.